opencontainers/tob/proposals/digest.md

 * The #OpenContainers IRC channel

 ### Versioning / Roadmap
-Released version numbers of the go-digest project should roughly align with released versions of the associated specs projects.
+We will probably minimize the releases of this project.

+It will provide digesting functionality for all present and future versions of the specification.

 ## Frequenty Asked Questions (FAQ)
 Q: Does this change the OCI Charter or Scope Table?
-A: No.  Nothing in this proposal is intended to amend the OCI Charter (https://www.opencontainers.org/about/governance) or OCI Scope Table (https://www.opencontainers.org/governance/oci-scope-table).
+A: No.  Nothing in this proposal is intended to amend the OCI Charter (https://www.opencontainers.org/about/governance) or OCI Scope Table (https://www.opencontainers.org/about/oci-scope-table).